WhiteShark6801/wininst_patcher/README.md

 *Q1) Does it support every build + language combinations?*

 **A1) Mostly.
-Japanese and Korean builds break during GUI-mode Setup due to Certificate Checks.
+Japanese and Korean builds break during GUI-mode Setup due to signature checks failing on those languages.
 There must be a way to fix it.
 It'll stay unsupported for now.**

 *Q2) Chinese characters are corrupted during text-mode Setup.
 Why?*